 - Wash your hands also before pinning your travel map – you’re about to touch the surface of the canvas.

 - When examining the geographical data, or simply admiring your travel map, try to not touch the surface with your fingers.

-- Try keeping the map on canvas in places where kids cannot reach it – they can make it dirty with their hands.
+- Try keeping the map on canvas in places where kids cannot reach it.
+They can make it dirty with their curious fingers.